devopsdays/devopsdays-web/content/events/2020-cape-town/welcome.md

     As a community-run event, DevOpsDays Cape Town strives to build awareness and spread lean, collaborative practises to organisations and individuals.
     <br><br>
     Cape Town has a thriving technology sector, respected globally, and bringing this international event here helps bridge local specialists with their global counterparts and broaden the community.
     <br><br>
-    We expect 200-300 people this year and will be holding the event on September 17-18, 2020 at the <a href="/events/2020-cape-town/location">Hilton Doubletree</a> in Woodstock, Cape Town.
-    <br><br>
     The format of DevOpsDays Cape Town includes a single track of 45 minute talks in the morning of each event, followed by shorter talks (5-15 minutes).
 We spend the rest of the afternoon in Open Spaces, which are considered a key portion of the event.
     <div class = "row"><!-- begin a content element -->